Trepan-Debuggers/kshdb/docs/commands/set/different.rst

 By default, the debugger traces all events possible including line, exceptions, call and return events.
 Just this alone may mean that for any given source line several consecutive stops at a given line may occur.
-Independent of this, zsh allows one to put several commands in a single source line of code.
+Independent of this, ksh allows one to put several commands in a single source line of code.
 When a programmer does this, it might be because the programmer thinks of the line as one unit.